all-ride/ride-lib-queue/README.md

 # Ride: Queue Library

-Queue library of the PHP Ride framework.
+Queue abstraction library of the PHP Ride framework.

-Abstraction library for an underlying queue system used for time-consuming tasks.
+Use a queue system for time-consuming tasks.

+## What's In This Library

-## QueueJob
+### QueueJob

 The _QueueJob_ interface is for you to implement.
 It holds the logic to run your task.